[TC] Gaming API

 Live for Speed text that includes colours is encoded.
 This guide will help you to extract the colours from the text.

-Imagine you made a call to the User Profile API and wanted to decode the following nickname: "nickname": "^1[TC]\u00bbPete\u00ab",.
+Imagine you made a call to the and wanted to decode the following nickname: "nickname": "^1[TC]\u00bbPete\u00ab",.
 The UTF-8 encoding is not an issue because the browser decodes that automatically for us but the LFS colour prefixes eg. ^1, will need to be decoded by us before being presented.

 Our code examples are available in JavaScript and PHP (change language in the top right).